dshoghanian/LSTM-Power-Forecasting/README.md

 - **Horizon:** Demonstrates **next‑day** forecasting; extend to **multi‑step** or **probabilistic** forecasts as needed.
 - **Tuning:** Explore **lookback**, **hidden sizes**, **layers**, **dropout**, **learning rate**, and **optimizers**.
 Consider **GRU** or **CNN‑LSTM** baselines.
 - **Operationalization:** Export a lightweight inference function and add thresholding/business rules for production use.

----

-## Attribution

-Dataset: *Individual household electric power consumption*, UCI Machine Learning Repository.
-Please respect the dataset’s license and terms of use.

----

-## Author

-**Dante Shoghanian** — MSBA candidate focused on practical **time‑series forecasting** and **ML applications** that translate into business impact.